networknt/light-doc/content/en/tutorial/common/service/multiple-single.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-This is a use case that we have multiple interface but only need to load one implementation during runtime.
+This is a use case in which we have multiple interfaces but only need to load one implementation during runtime.

 Here are two interfaces.